 Once the felt paper is applied correctly, you can begin installing the roof of your choice.
 Be sure to follow the manufacturer’s instructions and recommendations to ensure the best application.

-Building the roof of your 12 x 16 shed may seem daunting.
+Building the roof of your shed may seem daunting.
 However, as long as you either have the necessary tools or can borrow them and follow instructions, you’re good to go!
 Take one step at a time, and before you know it, you will have a shed that you can enjoy for many years to come.